EngDann/ToDoApp-Workshop/README.md

 #### For iOS (Physical Device)

-1. **Connect the iOS device to the computer via a USB cable.**
+1. **Connect the iOS device to your computer with a USB cable.**

 2. **Open Xcode and open the iOS project:**

    - Navigate to the `ios` directory of the project and open the `.xcworkspace` file in Xcode.

-3. **Select the device from the list of devices in Xcode:**
+3. **Select the device in the list of devices in Xcode:**

    - In Xcode, select the connected physical device from the device list at the top of the screen.

-4. **Make sure the app is configured to run on the device:**
+4. **Ensure the app is set up for device deployment:**

    - In `Signing & Capabilities`, configure code signing if needed.

-5. **Run the application on the device:**
+5. **Run the app on the device:**

    - Click the `Run` button (play icon) in Xcode to build and install the app on the physical device.

-#### For Android (emulator)
+#### For Android (Emulator)

-Make sure you have a configured Android emulator or a connected physical device.
+Ensure you have an Android emulator set up or a physical device connected.

-1. Run the application on the Android emulator or physical device:
+1. Run the app on the Android emulator or physical device:

    ```bash
    npx react-native run-android